reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client.-classic-apis.md

 }

 ```
 This test method verifies the status returned by the HEAD method for a user.
 First, it prepares the user ID to be used in the request.
 Then, it executes the `getUserStatus()` method from the `UserSimpleHttpRequestHelper` class to fetch the status code for the specified user ID.
 Finally, it verifies that the obtained user status is equal to `HttpStatus.SC_OK` (200), indicating a successful request.
-If an exception occurs during the execution, it fails the test with an appropriate error message.

-### Executing `HTTP` `POST` Request to Create a New Record
+### Executing HTTP `POST` Request to Create a New Record
-We use `HTTP` `POST` to create a new user.
+We use HTTP `POST` to create a new user.
 We need to provide details needed to create a new user.

 Let us see how to do it: